-Universal waste management programs promote the collection and recycling of a certain widely generated subset of hazardous wastes, known as universal waste.10 Currently, there are four types of wastes covered under universal waste regulations: hazardous waste batteries, pesticides, mercury-containing equipment, and fluorescent lamps (40 CFR Part 273).
+Universal waste management programs promote the collection and recycling of a certain widely generated subset of hazardous wastes, known as universal waste.10 Currently, there are five types of wastes covered under universal waste regulations: hazardous waste batteries, pesticides, mercury-containing equipment, fluorescent lamps, and aerosol cans (40 CFR Part 273).
 The State-by-State Universal Waste Resource Locator provides information for specific jurisdictions (Figure 3).11

 Your session is about to expire.
 Do you want to continue logged in?